Quick Answer

 Bottom Line

-Sleep Cycle is the best smart alarm app in the category — that’s its genuine strength, and it’s earned.
+Sleep Cycle has the most refined phase-aware alarm in the category — that’s its genuine strength, and it’s earned.
 For sleep analysis specifically, Snollo provides more granular data (individual sound clips, Apple Watch sleep stages, full Apple Health integration) at a lower or no cost, with on-device privacy that Sleep Cycle cannot match.

 If you subscribed to Sleep Cycle for the alarm and find yourself mostly looking at the sleep data, Snollo is worth trying as a replacement.
 The free tier gives you a full picture within the first morning.

-Download Snollo free on the App Store — no account required.
+Download Snollo free on the App Store.
+Snollo uses the Apple ID you already have — no separate Snollo account.